todd-dsm/process-ph1/README.md

 8. Type `vagrant destroy -f`.
 The VM has been removed from the system.

+## Clear the build

+Artifacts from both Vagrant and Packer are still lingering on the system; dump them:

+`./test-reset.sh`

 # Conclusion
 This system has the attributes: